 - 33. I was sent to St Mary's in 1983, when I was thirteen years old.
 A social worker took me and my mum to visit the school before I went there to stay there.
 They showed us the dorms, the school and the wee farm block.
 I felt quite at ease with it and it didn't look bad to me.
 A few weeks later, my mum took me and dropped me off.
 I knew some of the boys who went there and straight away, I felt relaxed.
 All the boys were walking about smoking and it looked like they were just doing what they wanted.
 I thought 'this is for me'. - 34.
 The main building looked like a mansion.
 It was better than Larchgrove, but it still had bars on the windows and the doors were locked at night.
 The boys were divided into three units and each unit had different dorms.
 I think my unit was called St Andrews and I was in the smallest dorm, with maybe ten boys.
 I think there were around sixty boys in total at St Mary's. - 35.
-SNR was called Mr was and he was a big Irish rugby player with huge hands.
+SNR was called Mr was a big Irish rugby player with huge hands.
 He didn't take any nonsense at all.

 called MrMHF.
-The other staff I remember are IFT, who was ok and used to play the guitar to us at night, Bill Franks, who was the chef, GOU, the baker, a guy we called GOX, who was a PT instructor and a bit of a head case and a woman called GOX.
+The other staff I remember are IFT. who was ok and used to play the guitar to us at night, Bill Franks, who was the chef, GOUT, the baker, a guy we called GOX.
 There was also a guy called Jim Bannen.
 He was my personal worker and he was a cracking guy.
 He actually took me home a couple of times to see my mum for a wee while.
 The only people I remember were either the worst or really decent.